tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 3. In addition to the above point, there is no convenient mechanism in TLS for domain separation of keys.
 Therefore, a single endpoint that is vulnerable to Bleichenbacher's attack would affect all endpoints sharing the same RSA key; see
 {{XPROT}}, {{DROWN}}.

-TODO: One option is to elaborate on each point in a full paragraph in the security considerations section.
-Should we do that?

 Given these problems, this document updates {{!RFC4346}}, {{!RFC5246}}, {{!RFC4162}},
 {{!RFC6347}}, {{!RFC5932}}, {{!RFC5288}}, {{!RFC6209}}, {{!RFC6367}}, {{!RFC8422}},
 {{!RFC5289}}, and {{!RFC5469}} to deprecate RSA key exchange in TLS, and limit use of FFDH such that it provides acceptable security properties.